itssamuelrowe/Zen/README.md

 high performance language runtime environments based on Eclipse OMR™.
 You can find the latest version of Parallax [here](https://github.com/itssamuelrowe/Parallax).

-### Compiling Pulsar on Windows
+### Compiling PulsarVM on Windows

-For compiling Pulsar on Windows, you first need to install MSYS2 or WSL.
+For compiling PulsarVM on Windows, you first need to install MSYS2 or WSL.
 The steps required to install MSYS2 or WSL are beyond the scope of this documentation.
 Although you can find tutorials on installing them on the Internet.